vdlucas-queiroz/imageTools/README.md

 <h1><img src="logo_1.png" alt="imageTools Logo" style="width: 100px;"/> </h1>

 <p>The <strong>imageTools</strong> package provides a suite of tools designed for the analysis and manipulation of raster images.
-This package includes functionalities for image classification, confusion matrix evaluation, data frame to image conversion, and more.
+This package includes functionalities for image classification, confusion matrix evaluation, dataframe to image conversion, and more.
 Whether you're working with satellite imagery <strong>imageTools</strong> offers some utilities you need to streamline your workflow.</p>

 <h2>Features</h2>
 <ul>